Viper's Bugloss Seeds - Echium vulgare - Wildflower

 Site and soil type: Any well-drained soil in full sun.

-When to sow: Spring or early autumn
+When to sow: Late Spring to early autumn

 Also known as Adderwort, Viper's grass and Cat's tail.

 Viper's Bugloss is an upright plant with bristly stems and hairy leaves and bright blue flowers in summer.